amelie-iska/CCCvelo/README.md

 ## Installation

 Create a separate conda environment for version control and to avoid potential conflicts.
-Please install the corresponding version of the package according to the 'requirements.txt', then the package CCCvelo can be directly used.
+Please install the corresponding version of the package according to the `requirements.txt`, then the package CCCvelo can be directly used.
 ```
 conda create -n cccvelo python=3.8.10
 conda activate cccvelo